meop/karabiner-config/README.md

 This project exists because the desktop UI is not very flexible for "Complex modifications":

-- No editing of "Complex modifications" from the UI itself
+- No easy editing of "Complex modifications" from the UI itself
 - Include / exclude rules are per individual manipulator, not "group of" manipulators
 - Modifiers are per key code, not "group of" key codes
 - No simple way to just "reverse" modifiers but keep same key codes